 Trip Cancellation Policy

-Cancellations must be made more than seven days prior to the scheduled pre-trip meeting date or, if there is no pre-trip meeting, the trip departure date to be eligible for a refund.
+Cancellations must be made 7 days or more priorto the scheduled pre-trip meeting date or, if there is no pre-trip meeting, the trip departure date to be eligible for a 75% refund.

-Cancellations made less than seven days prior to the dates described above may result in a loss of all fees paid unless there is another student (such as one on a waitlist) takes the cancelling participant’s place, a 75% refund will be issued after the replacement individual has registered.
+Cancellations made less than 7 days prior to the dates described above will result in a loss of all fees paid.
+If another individual (such as one on a waitlist) takes the cancelling participant’s place, a 75% refund will be issued after the replacement individual has registered.

-Trips cancelled by the OP will be refunded.
-OP reserves the right to cancel trips at any time due to weather, insufficient enrollment or any other circumstances.
+Trips cancelled by the OP will be refunded in full.
+OP reserves the right to cancel trips at any time due to insufficient enrollment, weather or other unforeseen circumstances.

-Participants and trip leaders will be screened for signs and symptoms as well as potential exposure prior to in-person pre-trip meetings and departure on an OP trip.
+Participants and trip leaders will be screened for signs and symptoms as well as potential infectious disease exposure prior to in-person pre-trip meetings and departure on an OP trip.